iwoork/homeforpup/docs/MONOREPO_SUMMARY.md

 ## 🎯 Key Design Decisions

 ### **Separation of Concerns**
-- **Adopter App**: Focus on browsing, searching, and connecting with breeders
+- **Dog Parent App**: Focus on browsing, searching, and connecting with breeders
 - **Breeder App**: Focus on business management, kennel operations, and customer communication
 - **Shared Packages**: Common functionality used by both apps